 Fun to watch a public spat between two immigration economists, Giovanni Peri and George Borjas, with others chiming in on one side or the other.
 As Giovanni pointedly told me last year, I am not an economist.
-But I am a statistician (and, for what little it’s worth, was an econ minor in college), and equally importantly, “I know where some of the bodies are buried,” and I claim to be able to add some value to this debate.
+But I am a statistician (and, for what little it’s worth, was an econ minor in college).
+“I know where the bodies are buried,” and I claim to be able to add some value to this debate.
 By the way, since I know both parties to this debate, it will be more comfortable to me to refer to them by first names.

-First, some background: In 1980, Fidel Castro, essentially said to the U.S. president Jimmy Carter defiantly, said “You want Cubans?
+First, some background: In 1980, Fidel Castro said in essence to the U.S. president Jimmy Carter defiantly, “You want Cubans?
 Well, I’m going to give your Cubans!”
-(China’s Deng Xiaoping also said to Carter, “You want Chinese immigrants?
+(China’s Deng Xiaoping said to Carter, “You want Chinese immigrants?
 Excellent.
 How many millions do you want?”, knowing that Carter did NOT want so many.)
 So Castro opened the floodgates, including at his jails and mental health facilties, motivated at least in part by a desire to cause political trouble for Carter.
+Thousands of Cubans fled the country from Mariel Harbor.
 It also later caused political trouble for then-Arkansas governor Bill Clinton, whose resulting defeat in the next election Hillary Clinton is said to keep foremost in her mind today.

 Giovanni Peri, my UC Davis colleague, is a relative newcomer to the field of immigration economics, and is quite stridently on the pro- side.
 He has become the go-to man for politicians seeking an academic imprimatur for a stance favoring expansive immigration policies.
 A notable example is that the Obama White House report on the projected impact of their administrative action on immigration cited Giovanni 38 times, basically citing no one else.
 It did mention George once — but negatively.
 George, on the other hand, has been cited often by the “restrictionist” side.